AyrA/php-ytstream/README.md

 ## Quality

 The MP3 streaming quality is 192 kbps using 44.1 kHz Joint Stereo.
-There's not really any reason to increase this since youtube audio is already compressed.
+There's not really any reason to increase this since youtube audio is already compressed a lot.

 ## Configuration